 |Linux GTK (x64) .rpm|

-Latest release on GitHub with md5 checksums.
+See latest releases on GitHub with md5 checksums.

 Install the version for your platform.
 Until we get a signing certificate, you will be warned that this is an unsigned application.